 When you work under an agency or at a media production office, the expense of video editing tools is of course borne by them but when it comes to freelancing you have to shell out from your pockets for all the necessary tools and equipment that you will need for video editing.

 The quality of the video edit is something you cannot compromise on.
 So remember, the better the quality, the higher will be the cost of tools.
 Heavy-duty computers, high-definition headphones, paid video editing software with full features, an external hard drive, the hardware is some basics that you may require right from the beginning.
 If you are already having some of these necessities since you did video editing as a hobby then good for you.
 You can start off with it and upgrade later once you start making some money.

 Be prepared with some extra funds

 Starting a freelance video editing job is almost like taking a leap of faith.
 So if you are taking this leap, make sure you have a financial backup.
-As emergency funds, you will require at least 2 to 3 months expenses ready, to save you from any sort of problem when you make the transition or for any worst-case scenario.
+Like emergency funds, you will require at least 2 to 3 months of expenses ready, to save you from any sort of problem when you make the transition or for any worst-case scenario.